 The Bottom Line

-Remember that the best chair for your back pain is one that fits your specific body type, work habits, and comfort preferences.
-While mesh-back designs often provide excellent value in this price range, the right choice depends on your individual needs and existing pain patterns.
-Take advantage of generous return policies to test chairs in your actual work environment rather than making decisions based solely on showroom impressions.
+The best chair for your back pain fits your specific body dimensions, work habits, and comfort preferences.
+Mesh-back designs often provide good value under $500, but the right choice depends on your individual situation.
+Use generous return policies to test chairs in your actual work environment rather than making decisions based on specifications alone.

 Take action now: Create a shortlist of 2-3 chairs that meet your specific requirements and budget, then check their return policies before making your final decision.